Contents

 All international courses taken online are assessed and awarded ECTS credits.
 There are 3 options for each virtual mobility course:

 - As an alternative an international course replaces a course in your USMB curriculum.
-In this case, authorization and validation by your academic supervisor are required.
+In this case, authorization and validation by your academic supervisor is required.

 - Optional : you must inform your supervisor that you are taking additional courses.
 The ECTS obtained will not be counted, but the jury will be able to assess their value.